-The issue: Air medical inclusion in the Airline Deregulation Act (ADA)
+The issue: The Airline Deregulation Act (ADA)

 FICTION: Air medical exemption from the ADA will not change how air medical services currently operate.

-FACT: ADA exemption will reduce access to air medical services and increase costs by allowing each state to regulate air medical services based on arbitrary state, county, or municipal preferences.
+ADA exemption will reduce access to air medical services and increase costs by allowing each state to regulate air medical services based on arbitrary state, county, or municipal preferences.
 The resulting patchwork of inconsistent regulations would make it much more difficult for air medical providers to get patients to the best, closest medical facility in an emergency.

 FICTION: Air medical exemption from the ADA will not prevent air medical providers from transporting patients across state lines.